Steps to Safely Test Drywall & Other Things For Lead Paint at Home

 When Did They Stop Using It?

 Only a few countries worldwide have completely regulated the use for both residential and industrial purposes.
-That is why many homes built after 1978, even in the US, may have lead-based paint present, though the number of such homes are steadily declining.

 Can I Test It Myself?